 - Add the “OneSignal - Assign a tag” action to your automation.
 In this step, you will enter your OneSignal’s API Key and create a key/value pair during the configuration setup.
 This key/value pair must match the segment you created in OneSignal.
 When finished, set your automation to “Active.”

 When a contact goes through your automation, the key/value pair tag is pushed to OneSignal.
-Any tag you send to OneSignal from this action will be created in OneSignal if it does not yet exist for contacts and updated if it does exist.
-To find the key/value pair tag, log into your OneSignal account, then navigate to Audience > Users.
+Any tag you send to OneSignal from this action will be created in OneSignal if it does not already exist for contacts, and it will be updated if it does.

 -